Senzo Mchunu

-Edward Senzo Mchunu (born 21 April 1958) is a South African politician currently serving as Minister of Water and Sanitation since 5 August 2021.
-A member of the African National Congress (ANC), he was formerly the Minister of Public Service and Administration from 30 May 2019 to 5 August 2021 and the Premier of KwaZulu-Natal from 22 August 2013 until 23 May 2016.
+Edward Senzo Mchunu (born 21 April 1958) is a South African politician who served as Minister of Police from 30 June 2024 until his suspension 13 July 2025.
+A member of the African National Congress (ANC), he has been a cabinet minister since May 2019.
+He was formerly the Premier of KwaZulu-Natal between 22 August 2013 and 23 May 2016.

+On 13 July 2025, President Cyril Ramaphosa placed Mchunu on leave with immediate effect, pending a judicial commission of inquiry into allegations of corruption and political interference into South Africa's policing authorities.
+Law Professor Firoz Cachalia was appointed as acting Minister of Police.

 A teacher by training, Mchunu was the inaugural Provincial Secretary of the ANC's branch in KwaZulu-Natal after its establishment in 1994, and he was first elected to the KwaZulu-Natal Provincial Legislature in 1997.
 While still in the legislature, he returned to the ANC Provincial Secretary position from 2005 until May 2009, when he was appointed Member of the Executive Council for Education in Zweli Mkhize's provincial government.

 In 2013, he succeeded Mkhize both as ANC Provincial Chairperson and as Premier of KwaZulu-Natal.
-He was ousted from the party office in November 2015 in a bitter contest with Sihle Zikalala, and in May 2016 the ANC compelled him to resign from the Premier's office.
+However, he was ousted from the party office in November 2015 in a bitter contest with Sihle Zikalala.
+In May 2016 the ANC compelled him to resign from the Premier's office.

 Formerly an ally of President Jacob Zuma, Mchunu was politically aligned to Cyril Ramaphosa by 2016.
-In 2017 he won election to the ANC National Executive Committee and he subsequently served a brief stint as head of organising at Luthuli House, the ANC's national headquarters, until he was appointed to Ramaphosa's cabinet after the 2019 general election.
+In 2017 he won election to the ANC National Executive Committee and he subsequently served a brief stint as head of organising at Luthuli House, the ANC's national headquarters.
+Appointed to Ramaphosa's cabinet after the 2019 general election, he served as Minister of Public Service and Administration from May 2019 to August 2021 and then as Minister of Water and Sanitation from August 2021 to June 2024, when he was appointed to his current position.
 He was re-elected to a second five-year term on the ANC National Executive Committee in December 2022.